astrocket/rails-template/README.md

 [read](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion/issues/141)

-By default nginx-proxy's worker_processes are limited to only 1 process.
+By default nginx-proxy's worker_processes are limited to only 1 process & 1024 connections

 If you are considering to scale up, it's recommended to allocate more processes to the proxy.